 Step 6: Repeat, Repeat, Repeat

 At first, the gloss will come slowly and in patches.
-These shiny black spots which will eventually grow until the entire pan has a sleek, black look that reflects the light.
-When you’ve reach this point, your cast iron cookware is ready for use!
+These shiny black spots will eventually grow until the entire pan has a sleek, black look that reflects the light.
+And then?
+It’s ready for use!
+And from there on, your cast iron should only need to be seasoned 1-2x per year, with 1-2 coats!